-I had prayer and read four pages of the Bible.
+I would pray and read four pages from the Bible.
 This sequence, prayer and reading four pages, was then maintained four times a day.
 I found that I could read through the Bible two to four times in a year.
 This kept me familiar with the Bible.
 But most importantly, it kept me in tune with God.
 The relationship was necessary to conquer sins in my life.

 One aspect that goes along with prayer is fasting.
 In the world today, you might see or hear of people who are trying to earn their way to God through fasting.
 It might even become tempting to join them.
 Fasting is such a "doing" thing that makes us feel like we are doing something.
 Much like going to church.
 Don't.

 Again, I cannot stress enough the point that most of what the “Christian” world teaches comes from paganism.
 True fasting is not going without food over long periods of time.
 Nowhere in the Bible does God command us to fast (going without food) for salvation.
 Nowhere is that kind of a fast commanded for righteousness.
 The Bible does tell us to fast.
 But the fast of the Bible is not what the world teaches.
 Let me share with you just a glimpse of what Isaiah says about the true fast.
 “Is not this the kind of fasting I have chosen: to loose the chains of injustice and untie the cords of the yoke, to set the oppressed free and break every yoke?
 Is it not to share your food with the hungry and to provide the poor wanderer with shelter – when you see the naked, to clothe him, and not to turn away from your own flesh and blood?”
 Isaiah 58:1-10.

 Do you see how different God’s requirements are from man’s?
 What a shame that we are no longer doing what God commands but running around to see how long we can go without eating.
 It won’t do you a bit of good eternally.